 The forward netted three times in two games in the international break, and has scored seven in his six appearances for the Rossoneri since arriving from Manchester City on January's transfer deadline day.

-Prandelli believes the mercurial attacker is beginning to realise his undoubted potential after spending too long in the headlines for the wrong reasons in recent seasons.
+Prandelli believes the mercurial attacker is beginning to realize his undoubted potential after spending too long in the headlines for the wrong reasons in recent seasons.

 "When you are dealing with a talent like this, you just need patience," Prandelli told reporters on Wednesday.

 "The moment eventually comes when the talent has to take on his share of the responsibility and stand on his own feet.
 This is the right moment for Balotelli.